 When the load rises, the CPU's core heats up.
 Overheating can occur when loads exceed the threshold levels or when the fan breakdowns or fails.
 In addition, high CPU temperature can damage the motherboard and other devices.

 The maximum suggested CPU temperatures are usually specified by the manufacturer.
 However, the maximum temperature of the CPU is between 80 to 100-degree Celsius.
-When the CPU is idle, the ideal temperature should be around 45-degree Celsius.
+When the CPU is idle, the ideal temperature should be around 45 degrees Celsius.

 Monitoring CPU performance can be the difference between network latency and efficiency decline.
-If you work on your PC for long hours, your life can be made more difficult by the lack of a powerful and reliable tool to monitor the CPU.
+If you work on your PC for long hours, your life can be made more difficult by lacking a powerful and reliable tool to monitor the CPU.
 CPU monitoring improves network stability.
 The network collapses far less frequently, saving you both time and money.

-In this article, we are going to make you familiar with some of the best and most widely used CPU monitoring tools to monitor your CPU performance regularly.
+In this article, we will familiarize you with some of the best and most widely used CPU monitoring tools to monitor your CPU performance regularly.

 10 Best CPU Monitoring Tools to Monitor Your CPU Performance

 Here is a list of the 10 best CPU monitoring tools to optimize the performance of your processor.

 SolarWinds features a CPU monitor that tracks and graphs the load for numerous devices, giving you real-time and comprehensive insights into crucial performance indicators, like uptime, faults, and CPU reaction time across your whole system.
 This can speed up troubleshooting by pinpointing the source of performance issues.

 Moreover, the CPU load monitor lets you set the alarm and warning threshold for every device separately.
 It displays the yellow load bar when it reaches the threshold point, and the red load bar represents a critical level.